 “I had no career path,” she says of her early adult life.

-vice president at Centinela Medical Center.
+of the Vice Presidents at Centinela Medical Center.
 There she became acquainted

-with Craig Leach, Torrance Memorial’s current president and CEO,
+with Craig Leach, Torrance Memorial’s current President and CEO,

 who then worked as a manager in the finance division at Centinela.
 She